 Whether or not that has actually happened is still a matter of debate.
 Either way, this linguistic movement generated an abundance of words which are spelled differently in British and American English, but which nevertheless carry identical meanings.

 Organisation and organization are two such words.
 British writers tend to use either spelling, but American writers have standardized around one spelling exclusively.

 Continue reading to learn which spelling that is.

 What is the Difference Between Organisation and Organization?

 In this article, I’ll compare organization vs. organization.
 I’ll use each one in a sentence.
 Then, I’ll give you a helpful trick to remember whether to use organisation or organization in your writing.

 What does organization mean?
-Organisation is the British English spelling of this word.
-As a noun, it usually means a group of people with a common purpose.
+Organization is noun that usually means a group of people with a common purpose.

-There are many types of organisations, as you can see from the examples below.
+There are many types of organizations, as you can see from the examples below.

-- I am being fined by the homeowner’s organisation for not mowing my lawn.
+- I am being fined by the homeowner’s organization for not mowing my lawn.

-- Kelly is part of a political organisation that reaches out to citizens who don’t regularly vote.
+- Kelly is part of a political organization that reaches out to citizens who don’t regularly vote.

-- Abernathy was part of many student organisations in college, but he never attended any meetings.
+- Abernathy was part of many student organizations in college, but he never attended any meetings.